 The annual nature of a capital asset purchasing cycle imposes a sales cycle which can vary from anywhere from 3 to 18 months.
 This cycle varies depending on when the equipment sales team is able to jump into the purchasing organizations buying cycle.
 For the customer, building the business case for expensive, fixed asset, capital equipment often requires many layers of management approval.
 For an autonomous mobile robot supplier, the multi-channel nature of the sales process makes it extremely difficult to control the sales process and to maintain an accurate sales funnel.
 The capital equipment purchasing cycle isn’t optimal for either the supplier or the customer.

 A subscription model allows the buyer to scale up and scale down their consumption as their needs change.
-The buyer is purchasing a complete service rather than a good, in the same way that you might sell your lawn mower and outsource your lawn care: ordering twice weekly service during peak season and canceling the service in the dead of winter.
-With Raas, you are changing your business from “selling lawn mowers” to “selling lawn care”.
+The buyer is purchasing a complete service rather than a good, in the same way that you might sell your lawn mower and outsource your lawn care: ordering twice-weekly service during peak season and canceling the service in the dead of winter.
+With RaaS, you are changing your business from “selling lawn mowers” to “selling lawn care”.
 Target applications for robotics-as-a-service will have similar hallmarks to the lawn care example, where the consumer can leverage additional robot usage during peak periods and idle or halt service during slow periods, with a variable rate of payment based on consumption.

 The implications of a Robots-as-a-Service model have a deep impact on the financing for your business as well as your business accounting practices.
 RaaS changes the expectations of the customer and the fundamental ways in which they pay for and engage your services as a supplier.
 RaaS contracts needs to be accounted for as a service contract rather than a product sale.
 As a result, it can be extremely difficult for a young robot company to offer solutions both as a capital purchase and as a service.

 RaaS Advantages for the Vendor: